Diversity, Equity, and Inclusion Plan

 Initiative 2: Rethink the role of the search committee by providing clearly defined roles and processes for divisional search committees, including: responsibilities of committee members playing an active role in soliciting diverse applicant pools, providing a required search 101 training for search committee members, and utilizing inclusion representatives for BFA searches when available.

 Initiative 3: Creating pathways for student employees to become full-time university employees after degree completion.

-OBJECTIVE 4: Cultivate relationships with the local community that advance the well-being
+Cultivate relationships with the local community that advance the well-being

 of diverse individuals and communities.